Skip to content

 The two terms are sometimes used interchangeably, but there's a clear distinction:

-• Bookshelf: a single shelf (or small set of shelves) mounted to the wall.
+• Bookshelf: a single shelf (or small set of shelves) mounted on the wall.
 Open, no side walls, no back.
 Light, decorative, minimal.
 You see the wall behind the books.

 • Bookcase: a freestanding piece of furniture with side walls, a back, and possibly doors.
-More storage space but also heavier and takes up more room.
+Offers more storage but is also heavier and takes up more space.

-Bookshelves are gaining popularity because they look lighter, take up less space (they "float" on the wall), and offer more flexibility.
-You can place one shelf above a desk, three shelves at different heights for a dynamic wall, or a whole gallery of shelves for a library effect.
+The bookshelf is gaining popularity because it looks lighter, takes up less space (it "floats" on the wall), and offers more flexibility.
+You can place a single shelf above a desk, three shelves at different heights for a dynamic wall, or an entire gallery of shelves for a library effect.

 Single Floating Shelf

-The simplest design: one straight shelf, mounted to the wall with hidden brackets, making it appear to float.
+The simplest design: one straight shelf, mounted to the wall with hidden brackets so it appears to float.
 Minimalist, sleek, effective.
-Ideal above a desk, in a hallway, or next to the bed.
+Ideal above a desk, in the hallway, or next to the bed.
 Choose a thickness of 3–5 cm solid wood for the most robust look.

 Set of Multiple Shelves